 The back end is a bit more difficult to grasp.
 Back end (or "server side") describes all of the elements that users can't access, at least not directly.
 This includes servers, databases, operating systems, and APIs, all with the purpose of supporting front-end systems.

-There are hundreds of different programming languages in use throughout the world.
+There are hundreds of different programming languages for web development.
 But even with so many different coding options, there are really only a handful of languages that should be considered absolutely necessary for web developers.

 But why bother with multiple languages at all?
 Well, the answer is that not every code has the same advantages and disadvantages.
 Code, in and of itself, is little more than a string of instructions for a computer to follow.
 This means that most programming languages can be used to perform most programming tasks.
 That said, some codes are easier to work with for specific tasks, such as those associated with client-side or server-side web development.

-So, what’s the best language for web development?
+So, what’s the best web development language?
 Whichever best fits your current needs.
-Here are a few of the most popular options:
+Here are a few of the most popular front-end and back-end languages:

 This language is supported across all major platforms and browsers, but more than that, HTML5 is the coding backbone of the entire web.
-Currently, ~80% of the world’s websites use HTML5.
-Pages built on HTML5 are compatible across most devices, making it probably the most useful front-end coding language you can learn.
+Currently, ~80% of the world's websites use HTML5.
+Pages built on HTML5 are compatible across most devices, making it probably the most important of all the front-end languages to learn.

 For issues related to design, CSS is the way to go.
 CSS makes it possible for programmers to create and maintain a visual aesthetic consistently across every device and browser, rather than having to design a separate page for mobile, desktop, and various web browsers.